michaeltrefry/Yapplr/README.md

 - **Comment Notifications**: Instant notifications when someone comments on your posts with smart duplicate prevention (no double notifications when mentioned)
 - **Follow Notifications**: Get notified when someone starts following you with direct navigation to their profile
 - **Follow Request System**: Optional follow approval with request/accept/decline workflow and persistent status tracking
-- **Like Notifications**: Instant notifications when someone likes your posts with navigation to the liked post
+- **Reaction Notifications**: Instant notifications when someone reacts to your posts or comments with emoji type display
 - **Repost Notifications**: Real-time alerts when someone reposts your content with direct post navigation
 - **Smart Navigation**: Click notifications to navigate directly to mentioned posts, comments, or user profiles with automatic scrolling and highlighting
 - **Background Notifications**: Push notifications work even when mobile apps are minimized or closed